-One of the key features of Spinbackup for Business for G Suite is the third-party applications audit.
-It provides G Suite admins with a visual report allowing to monitor enterprise security of all third-party apps that have access to the company data stored in G Suite.
+One of the key features of Spinbackup for Business for G Suite is third-party applications audit.
+It provides G Suite admins a visual report to monitor the enterprise security of third-party apps accessing company data in G Suite.

 Why are Third-Party Apps a Potential Security Risk?

 Using 3rd-party apps with G Suite can be very useful.
 Apps offer some advanced features, significantly extending cloud functionality and cloud productivity, but they can also introduce a new kind of security risk into your organization.

 Third-party apps have the potential to reduce the security level of your G Suite cloud storage and apps because: